jkugiyama/jkugiyama.github.io/projects/FishingFrenzyBash.md

 ---

 Fishing frenzy bash is a text based fishing game that I helped create as a team project in ICS 211, Fall 2023.
 Through this project, I was able to strengthen my skills in coding through implementing hierarchal relationships amongst 21 Java files, ultimately demonstrating proper usage of inheritance and polymorphism.
-Along with that, I was able to practice working alongside a team, with emphasis on communication, as well as engage with the usage of Github.
+Along with that, I was able to practice working within in a team, with emphasis on communication, as well as engage on the usage of Github.

 Here is some code used to create the pond where the fishing takes place.